EqualExperts/dbt-unit-testing/README.md

 ## Test Examples

-We've created a illustrative test suite for the [jaffle-shop](/jaffle-shop/).
+We've created an illustrative test suite for the [jaffle-shop](/jaffle-shop/).
 Let's pick one test to illustrate what we've been talking about:

 ```jinja
 {{ config(tags=['unit-test']) }}